UC-UltraCode/ScriptBot-Plus/README.md

-# ScriptBot-Plus
-Multi-strategy robot based on logical expressions.

-ScriptBot+ é um poderoso robô multi-estratégia que irá lhe permitir elaborar e criar estratégias vencedoras.
-Devido a quantidade de recursos, configuração intuitiva e gatilhos beseados em expressões lógicas é possível criar infinitas estratégias rapidamente sem ter conhecimentos em programação, em questão de minutos você será capaz de criar diversas estratégias próprias, totalmente funcionais, executadas de forma automática e sem dor de cabeça.

-Recursos:
-▪ Instale até 21 indicadores do seu gosto!
-▪ Crie suas estratégias usando expressões lógicas!
-▪ Tenha uma ampla variedade de variáveis e funções!
-▪ Defina diferentes horários e dias de operação!
-▪ Acompanhe ou controle o robô por um painel.
-▪ Receba alertas sonoros!
-▪ Tenha acessso a muitos sub-sistemas!
-▪ Controle o formato de envio das ordens e alvos.
+ScriptBot+ is a powerful multi-strategy robot that will allow you to devise and create winning strategies.
+Due to the amount of resources, intuitive configuration and triggers based on logical expressions, it is possible to create infinite strategies quickly without having knowledge in programming, in a matter of minutes you will be able to create several strategies of your own, fully functional, executed automatically and without pain of head.

+Resources:
+▪ Install up to 21 indicators to your liking!
+▪ Create your strategies using logical expressions!
+▪ Have a wide variety of variables and functions!
+▪ Set different operating hours and days!
+▪ Track or control the robot via a panel.
+▪ Receive audible alerts!
+▪ Get access to many subsystems!
+▪ Control the sending format of orders and targets.

+<font color="green"> Some green text </font>

 MULTI:
-Multi estratégia:
+Multi strategy:
-▪ Não existe limites, pensou criou.
+▪ There are no limits, he thought created.

-Multi ativo:
+Multi active:
-▪ Instale diversos indicadores em diferentes ativos.
+▪ Install different indicators on different assets.
-▪ Totalmente compatível com cross order.
+▪ Fully cross order compatible.
-▪ Totalmente compatível com ativos customizados como gráfico de renko.
+▪ Fully compatible with custom assets like renko chart.

-Multi indicador:
+Multi indicator:
-▪ Instale qualquer indicador, até mesmo aqueles mais complexos ou aqueles que você mesmo desenvolveu!
+▪ Install any indicator, even the most complex ones or the ones you developed yourself!

-Multi horário:
+Multi time:
-▪ Adicione quantos horários você precisar, tanto para iniciar, finalizar ou encerrar.
+▪ Add as many times as you need, either to start, end or end.

-Multi sistema:
+Multi system:
-▪ Tenha um arsenal de sub-sistemas que irão melhorar suas estratégias.

-SISTEMAS:
-Arsenal de sub-sistemas:
-▪ Verificador de Buffers
+▪ Have an arsenal of sub-systems that will improve your strategies.

+SYSTEMS:
+Subsystems arsenal:
+▪ Buffer Checker
-▪ Meta diária
+▪ Daily goal
 ▪ Break Even
-▪ Stop Móvel
+▪ Mobile Stop
 ▪ SorosGale
 ▪ MartiGale
 ▪ Straddle / Hedge
-▪ Gradiente Linear
+▪ Linear Gradient
-▪ Parciais
+▪ Partial
-▪ Preço médio
+▪ Average price